mehdiborji/methylation/README.md

-- To Build count matrices from batches, we first make matrix from each batch and then stack them
+- To build count matrices from batches, we first make matrix from each batch and then stack them

+First we make count matrix from methylation calls for barcodes in each batch.
+For each context and window size three different matices are built: z-scored methylation levels counts of methylated bases counts of nonmethylated bases
 ```
 sbatch ~/methylation/scripts/SLURM_make_count_mtx.sh \
         /n/scratch/users/m/meb521/xBO140_nova \